Connect with us

 This growth has been attributed to rising demand from companies seeking to set up new industries in Kenya.

-“Industrial rents have risen as a result of a move by developers into the high-end logistics market,” Knight Frank managing director Ben Woodhams said during the release of the report last month.
+“Industrial rents have risen as a result of a move by developers into the high-end logistics market,” Knight Frank managing director Ben Woodhams said.

-The Nairobi industrial market is currently absorbing an estimated Sh3 billion investments annually – exclusive of land costs – compared to Sh20 billion that is invested into the commercial office sector.
+The Nairobi industrial market is currently absorbing an estimated Sh3 billion in investments annually – exclusive of land costs – compared to the Sh20 billion that is invested in the commercial office sector.

-The slow investment in the market segment has led to a chronic shortage of A-grade quality warehouses in the wake of high demand for such facilities from international retailers and consumer goods suppliers seeking to expand their regional operations and enhance distribution networks and supply chains.
+Slow investment in this market segment has caused a chronic shortage of A-grade warehouses, despite high demand from international retailers and consumer goods suppliers aiming to expand regional operations and improve distribution networks and supply chains.

-According to commercial property services firm Broll Property Group, which manages several high-end developments in Nairobi, the shortage has presented new opportunities for development in the country – an indication that the market segment could be the next frontier for growth.
+According to Broll Property Group, which manages high-end developments in Nairobi, the shortage has presented new opportunities for development in the country – an indication that the market segment could be the next frontier for growth.

 Modern clientele

-Currently, Embakasi is the main hub for warehouse for lease, while the Industrial Area has the bulk of owner-occupied warehouses.
+Currently, Embakasi is the main hub for warehouses for lease, while the Industrial Area has the bulk of owner-occupied warehouses.

 Most of these facilities are old and cannot meet the quality demanded by the modern clientele.
 In addition, the perennial traffic congestion in the city has discouraged a majority of clients from taking up space in the city.

-“Nairobi lacks adequate supply of prime logistics space.
-The existing space in Industrial Area is congested, old and does not feature latest technology,” Mr Woodhams said in a past interview.
+“Nairobi lacks an adequate supply of prime logistics space.
+The existing space in the Industrial Area is congested, old and does not feature the latest technology,” Mr Woodhams said.

-Luckily, the on-going infrastructure development across Nairobi and its environs have connected the city to satellite towns – a situation that has created new opportunities outside Nairobi County.
+Luckily, the ongoing infrastructure development across Nairobi and its environs have connected the city to satellite towns – creating new opportunities outside Nairobi County.

 “We are seeing new developments come up outside Nairobi to support the space.
 Tatu City, for instance, features a huge industrial space and has already attracted huge players like Dormans and Chandaria Industries,” Mr Woodhams said.